ag-python/Komikku-pygobject-gtk4/content/description.md

 # Features

-- Online reading from servers
+* Online reading from dozens of servers
-- Offline reading of downloaded manga/comics/BDs
+* Offline reading of downloaded comics
-- Categories to organize your library
+* Categories to organize your library
-- Multiple reading modes:
-    - Right to left
-    - Left to right
-    - Vertical
-    - Webtoon
+* RTL, LTR, Vertical and Webtoon reading modes
-- Four types of navigation:
+* Several types of navigation:
-    - Keyboard arrow keys
+  * Keyboard arrow keys
-    - Mouse click
+  * Right and left navigation layout via mouse click or tapping (touchpad/touch screen)
-    - Mouse wheel
+  * Mouse wheel
-    - 2-fingers swipe gesture
+  * 2-fingers swipe gesture (touchpad)
+  * Swipe gesture (touch screen)
+* Automatic update of comics
+* Automatic download of new chapters
+* Light and dark themes
-- Build in mind to be adaptive (able to scale from desktop workstations to mobile phones)
+* Build in mind to be adaptive (able to scale from desktop workstations to mobile phones)
-- Light and dark themes